stalomeow/Protobuf-Unity/README.md

 ## Message Pool

-This package provides a thread-safe and lock-free object pool for Protobuf Messages.
+This package provides a thread-safe object pool for Protobuf Messages.
 The codes can be found in [Runtime/Extensions/MessagePool.cs](Runtime/Extensions/MessagePool.cs).

 ### Customize C# Proto File Output